bovine/rss2trello/README.md

   and move cards into lists for "to interview", "to make offer", "rejected", etc.

-* realators or home buyers could monitor new house listings using a RSS feed from Trulia.com and move cards into lists for "to visit", "to research further", "to make offer", "rejected", etc.
+* realtors, home buyers, or business partners could monitor new house listings using a custom RSS feed from Trulia.com and move cards into lists for "to visit", "to research further", "to make offer", "rejected", etc.

 * software managers could automatically add new bugs that appear in their defect tracking system and use Trello as a higher-level